-What’s it like to ride?
+What’s the Norton 650SS like to ride?
 “It feels very nimble, yet stable at the same time,” says Steele.
 “And it has that organic, visceral feel you get from a British bike—as though you’re connected to the machine.”

 Robert Smith, Canadian Biker Issue #237

 Related: Norton Ten-Ten Rotary Prototype